Return to

 The tiny radar dishes turned busily, monitoring each Walker's speed with a sophisticated on-board computer.

-, rides along with the boys, measuring their speed with radar-dishes and sonar-devices Excerpts:
+, rides along with the boys, measuring their speed with

 a strange, tread-equipped vehicle that moved much more slowly.